About Me

 Marine phytoplankton sulfur emissions and chemistry

 Marine phytoplankton are primary producers in ocean ecosystems and influence climate through emissions of a sulfur compound called dimethyl sulfide (DMS) to the atmosphere.
-We use sulfur isotopes to quantify how much sulfate comes from phytoplankton and compare it to methanesulfonic acid, a commonly used proxy for DMS emissions, and find that trends in DMS-derived sulfate do not align with trends in methanesulfonic acid.
-We use a chemical transport model to explore how DMS oxidation chemistry has changed over the Industrial Era, and how chemistry drives trends in long-term observations of methanesulfonic acid and DMS-derived sulfate.
+We use sulfur isotopes to quantify how much sulfate comes from phytoplankton and compare it to methanesulfonic acid, a commonly used proxy for DMS emissions.
+We find that pollution-driven changes in atmospheric chemistry drove changes to DMS oxidation chemistry, influencing trends in both Greenland and Alaskan ice core MSA records.
+We use a chemical transport model to explore how key oxidation mechanisms capture ice core trends and in situ observations of DMS and oxidation products.

-See a news articles about our PNAS paper in: UW News!
+See a news articles about our PNAS paper in: UW News and about our Nature Geoscience paper in: Newsweek!

 Marine phytoplankton in the Barents Sea (NASA Earth Observatory)